 Sign up was Friday and I was the first to do it.
 I picked a pre-judging slot in the middle of the day Saturday.
 (Didn’t want to be first but also didn’t want to be last.)
 I turned in my flash drive with my music and that was that.

 Saturday’s pre-judging was even more intense than the one I did at Animefest because I knew one of the judges, Mikomikocosplay.
-We had met at Animefest and I knew she was going to really be looking closely at my costume and not playing favorites.
-Having her look at my zipper and seams was extremely nerve-racking.
+We had met at Animefest and I knew he was going to really be looking closely at my costume and not playing favorites.
+Having him look at my zipper and seams was extremely nerve-racking.
 After giving my elevator pitch and leaving my build book with the judges, I grabbed a quick snack before rehearsal.